numpy/numpy/doc/neps/new-iterator-ufunc.rst

 ``npy_intp NpyIter_GetIterSize(NpyIter *iter)``

     Returns the number of times the iterator will iterate starting from a new or reset state.
+If buffering is enabled, it returns 0.

 ``int NpyIter_GetShape(NpyIter *iter, npy_intp *outshape)``